 If you need help exploring your Personal Past I can help, whether you know very little, are stuck on a tricky detail or would like what you know transformed from documents and data into the story of your personal past.

 -Dr. Daniel Hubbard Contact Me

-Currently serving as First Vice President of the Lake County Illinois Genealogical Society, and as a member of the Advisory Board of the Nordic Family Genealogy Center at the Swedish American Museum in Chicago.
+Currently serving as President of the Lake County Illinois Genealogical Society, and as a member of the Advisory Board of the Nordic Family Genealogy Center at the Swedish American Museum in Chicago.
 I also help out occasionally as a graphic designer and editor for my wife’s business, glimling.com.